'It's insane': California copes with 3rd massacre in 8 days

 ——

 Rodriguez reported from Half Moon Bay, Melley reported from Los Angeles.
-Associated Press journalists Joshua Boak in Washington, Larry Fenn in New York, Alanna Durkin Richer in Boston and Julie Watson in San Diego contributed to this report.
+Associated Press journalists Sophie Austin in Sacramento, Joshua Boak in Washington, Larry Fenn in New York, Alanna Durkin Richer in Boston and Julie Watson in San Diego contributed to this report.

 Credit: Ashley Landis